Discrete-time Quantum Walks in Qudit Systems: Quantum circuit for implementing the one-dimensional quantum walks in qudit systems

+As per the generalization of the proposed circuit for a $n+1$-qubit-qudit $d$-ary system, when $d$ is even, a quantum circuit is needed to be designed, which is shown in Figure \ref{fig:deven1}.
+From Figure \ref{fig_gen_odd} and \ref{fig:deven1}, it can be shown that from the first step of DTQW, all the values of qudits corresponding to the position states have been changed when $d$ is even, whether it takes a few DTQW steps to make a change on most significant qudit (MSQ) when $d$ is odd due to its nearest-neighbor approach.
+Therefore, we need $n$-controlled generalized MCT gates straightway from the first step of DTQW when $d$ is even, which makes the circuit costlier as compared to the design of the circuit when $d$ is odd.

-As per the generalization of the proposed circuit for a $n+1$-qubit-qudit 4-ary system, two alternative quantum circuits are needed to be designed for odd step and for the even step of DTQW respectively.
-In this way, we can also implement DTQW in two-dimensional position space, for this the same circuit can be scaled with an appropriate mapping of qudit states with the nearest neighbour position space in both dimensions by introducing appropriate coin qubit/qudit into the $d$-ary systems.
+In this way, we can also implement DTQW in two-dimensional position space, for this the same circuit can be scaled with an appropriate mapping of qudit states with the nearest-neighbor position space in both dimensions by introducing appropriate coin qubit/qudit into the $d$-ary systems.
 This approach can also be scaled up to $d$-dimensional position space.
 In such cases, the control over the target or position qudit increases with the number of coin qubits/qudits, which is thoroughly discussed in the next section.